Free Novella

 A standalone novella

 Helsinki, 2030.
 A piece of debris no one should know exists.
-Eight engineers.
+One engineer.
 One night to keep a fleet of satellites in orbit.

 Out now

 The plan she builds is correct.
 The plan she executes is correct.
-And then a secondary collision invalidates everything.
+In orbital mechanics, correct has never been enough.

 The story